Enrico Pezzi (footballer)

-Enrico Pezzi (born 24 September 1989) is an Italian footballer who plays for Forlì.
+Enrico Pezzi (born 24 September 1989) is an Italian footballer who plays for Serie D club Sarnese.

 Club career

 On 9 August 2018, he signed a two-year contract with Serie B club Carpi.

 On 16 August 2020 he moved to Vis Pesaro.
 On 4 January 2021, he was loaned by Pistoiese.

 On 8 September 2021 he joined Forlì in Serie D.

+In the summers of 2022 and 2024 he played for Sammarinese clubs Tre Fiori and La Fiorita in the UEFA Conference League qualifiers, returning to Italy both times after their elimination.